ImprintLab/.github/profile/README.md

 Welcome to Kids with Tokens 🌟!
-Here, we transform exciting AI ideas into impactful applications and businesses 💭.
+Here, we transform innovative AI ideas into impactful applications and businesses 💭.

 Kids w/ Tokens is a remote, open-source AI lab open to the public to join.
 We do research and savour it intrinsically. write code, build together, enjoy the lifestyle & have fun.